bigpipe/bigpipe/README.md

 [david]: https://img.shields.io/david/bigpipe/bigpipe.svg?style=flat-square
 [cover]: http://img.shields.io/coveralls/bigpipe/bigpipe/master.svg?style=flat-square

-BigPipe is a radical new web framework that is inspired by the concept behind Facebook's BigPipe.
+BigPipe is a radical new web framework for Node.JS.
 The general idea is to decompose web pages into small re-usable chunks of functionality called `Pagelets` and pipeline them through several execution stages inside web servers and browsers.
 This allows progressive rendering at the front-end and results in exceptional front-end performance.

 Most web frameworks are based on a request and response pattern, a request comes in, we process the data and output a template.
 But before we can output the